MastodonC/witan.cic/doc/dsdr/0012-max-age-in-days.md

 ### Changes to previous results

 This may prove to be a somewhat significant change to the model as a greater number of records will now contribute to "aging out" leavers.
+It causes the number of leavers to spike, especially around the projection start date, leading to a falling population in all tests.

 ### Year 1900 or 2100 problem